awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_infineon_trust_x.md

 To follow the steps here, you must open a serial connection with the board to view logging and debugging information\. \(One of the steps requires you to copy a public key from the serial debugging output from the board and paste it to a file\.\) To do this, you need a 3\.3V USB/Serial converter in addition to the XMC4800 IoT Connectivity Kit\.
 The [ JBtek EL\-PN\-47310126](https://www.amazon.com/gp/product/B00QT7LQ88) USB/Serial converter is known to work for this demo\.
 You also need three male\-to\-male [jumper wires](https://www.amazon.com/gp/product/B077N6HFCX/) \(for receive \(RX\), transmit \(TX\), and ground \(GND\)\) to connect the serial cable to the Infineon MyIoT Adapter board\.

 Before you begin, you must configure AWS IoT and your FreeRTOS download to connect your device to the AWS Cloud\.
-For instructions, see [Option \#2: Onboard Private Key Generation](dev-mode-key-provisioning.md#dev-mode-key-provisioning-option2)\.
-In this tutorial, the path to the FreeRTOS download directory is referred to as `<freertos>`\.
+For instructions, see [Option \#2: onboard private key generation](dev-mode-key-provisioning.md#dev-mode-key-provisioning-option2)\.
+In this tutorial, the path to the FreeRTOS download directory is referred to as `freertos`\.

 ## Overview<a name="getting_started_infineon_trust_x_overview"></a>